essic/prez-benchmartdotnet/PITCHME.md

 ## What is BenchmarkDotNet ?

-- Benchmark library in .NET for Microbenchmark / Component benchmark |
+- .NET Library for Microbenchmark / Component benchmark |
 - .NET Framework (4.6+), .NET Core (2.0+), Mono, CoreRT |
 - C#, F#, VB |
 - Windows, Linux, OSX |

 ---

+## About microbenchmark ...

+> core routine consists of a relatively small and specific piece of code. <br> Wikipedia

++++
+So it's about measuring time spent on a particuliar piece of code / method / function under given conditions.

+___

 ## Why do we Microbenchmark ?

 +++
-A code fragment has been identified as problematic in your application, so microbenchmark will help you test your improvement(s)
+A code section has been identified as problematic in your application, so microbenchmark will help you test your improvement(s)

 +++
 You suspect that somewhere in the code, some part is significantly more time consuming than other

 +++
 Performance is an issue (or feature) and you need to make sure of the effect of a specific piece of code / component at runtime.

-+++
-It does not replace profiling, performance measures on the whole application

 ---